openedx/edx-documentation/en_us/course_authors/source/getting_started/accessibility.rst

 **Preparing Word documents**

 * Keep formatting simple.
-Use headings, paragraphs, lists, images, and captions, and tables for tabular data.
-  Don’t add unnecessary indents, rules, columns, blank lines, and typographic variation.
+Use headings, paragraphs, lists, images, and captions, and tables for tabular data. do not add unnecessary indents, rules, columns, blank lines, and typographic variation.
 The simpler the formatting, the easier it will be to make an accessible PDF document.

 * Use styles for formatting your text, such as Normal, Heading 1, and Heading 2, rather than manually formatting text using bold and indents.
-  Add alternative text to images (see :ref:`Best Practices for Describing Images`) using Word’s picture formatting options.
+  Add alternative text to images (see :ref:`Best Practices for Describing Images`) using Word's picture formatting options.

 **Preparing PowerPoint documents**

 * To help make your content accessible and comprehensible to learners who use screen reading software, start in Outline view and include all of your content as text.
-  Add design elements and images after completing the outline, and use PowerPoint’s picture formatting options to include detailed descriptions of images that convey information.
+  Add design elements and images after completing the outline, and use PowerPoint's picture formatting options to include detailed descriptions of images that convey information.
 Avoid adding animations or transitions, as they will not be saved with the PDF format.

 * Use the Home > Drawing > Arrange > Selection Pane option to view the reading order of objects on each slide.
 If the reading order is not logical, reorder the objects.

 * Use the Home > Slides > Reset option to give each slide a unique and informative title.
 The title can be hidden if preferred.

-* Identify column headers for any data table using PowerPoint’s table formatting options (Tables > Table Options > Header Row), and ensure that each header contains informative text describing the data in that column.
+* Identify column headers for any data table using PowerPoint's table formatting options (Tables > Table Options > Header Row), and ensure that each header contains informative text describing the data in that column.

 **Preparing Excel spreadsheets**

 * Use a unique and informative title for each worksheet tab.

-* Include text alternatives for images (see :ref:`Best Practices for Describing Images`) using Excel’s picture formatting options.
+* Include text alternatives for images (see :ref:`Best Practices for Describing Images`) using Excel's picture formatting options.

-* Identify column headers using Excel’s table formatting options (Table > Table Options > Header Row), and include in each header cell informative text describing the data in that column.
+* Identify column headers using Excel's table formatting options (Table > Table Options > Header Row), and include in each header cell informative text describing the data in that column.

 * Do not use blank cells for formatting.